An overview of block Gram-Schmidt methods and their stability properties: Skeleton stability in terms of muscle stability: overview

 \subsection{\sstep and \newton}

 The \sstep and \newton matrices simulate behavior one would encounter when implementing s-step Krylov subspace methods; see, e.g., \cite{BallardCarsonDemmel2014, Carson2015, Hoemmen2010}.
-The \sstep matrix is poorly conditioned, as expected, because a monomial is used to build the basis.
-The \newton matrix simulates what would happen when Newton polynomials are used instead, which lead to much better conditioning.
+The \sstep matrix is poorly conditioned, as expected, because a monomial is used to build the basis; for these particular parameters and test matrix it is even numerically singular.
+The \newton matrix simulates what would happen when Newton polynomials are used instead, which leads to much better conditioning.
 It is interesting that only \BCGSSROR is capable of factoring the \sstep matrix; not even $\BCGSIRO \circ \HouseQR$ is capable.
 One the other hand, both one-sync methods (\BCGSIROLS and \BMGSCWY) factor \newton satisfactorily, almost to full precision.

-As noted in Section~\ref{sec:BCGSSROR_intro}, \BCGSSROR is not suitable for high-performance computing due to the high communication costs of repeatedly checking norms.
-These results strongly reinforce that the right direction for improving s-step methods lies not in a more stable QR factorization but rather in a more stable polynomial.

 Stewart \cite{Stewart2008} purposefully designed his algorithms to be robust for pathologically bad matrices, and the results in Figure~\ref{fig:stewart} demonstrate the failure of most algorithms for such matrices.
 Because of the identically zero column, nearly all methods encounter a \texttt{NaN} at some point after division of $0$ by $0$, which then spoils the rest of the algorithm.
 The only methods robust enough for such situations is Stewart's own algorithm, $\BCGSSROR \circ \CGSSROR$, its variant without replacement, and \BCGSIRO with Stewart's \IOnoargs and \HouseQR.